gromitsun/sim-xrf/README.md

 1.2.
 Compiling sim-xrf
 -------
 In the top directory do "make".
-If your c++ compiler is not called with "g++", modify the variable "g++" in "variables.mk" according to your actual compiler.
+If your C++ compiler is not called with "g++", modify the variable "g++" in "variables.mk" according to your actual compiler.

 1.3.
 Initialization
 -------